gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/marketing-analytics.rst

 via UTM tags.
 It's also available as a `full Jupyter notebook
 <https://github.com/objectiv/objectiv-analytics/blob/main/notebooks/marketing-analytics.ipynb>`_
-to run on your own data (see how to :doc:`get started in your notebook <../get-started-in-your-notebook>`), or you can instead `run Objectiv Go </docs/home/go/>`__ to try it out.
+to run on your own data (see how to :doc:`get started in your notebook <../get-started-in-your-notebook>`), or you can instead `run Objectiv Up </docs/home/go/>`__ to try it out.
 The dataset used here is the same as in Go.

 Get started